Italian battleship Ammiraglio di Saint Bon: Service

 Ammiraglio di Saint Bon was built by the Venice Naval Shipyard.
 She was laid down on 18 July 1893 and launched on 29 April 1897, after which her fitting out took place.
 The ship began her sea trials in January 1901 off La Spezia, and was commissioned on 1 February.
 Her preliminary full-power trials began on 5 May, during which she reached 19.2 kn.
 Her official speed trials took place on 23 May, where she reached a top speed of 18.5 kn.
 Her trials were completed the following day.

 The ship spent the first several years of her career in the 1st Squadron, along with her sister Emanuele Filiberto, the three Re Umberto-class ironclads, and the two Regina Margherita-class battleships.
 In 1902–1903, Ammiraglio di Saint Bon was in the main Italian fleet with the three Re Umbertos and two of the Ruggiero di Lauria-class ironclads; while in their normal peacetime training routine, the ships of the main fleet were kept in commission for exercises for seven months of the year.
 For the remaining five months, they were kept in a partial state of readiness with reduced crews.
 In October 1906, Ammiraglio di Saint Bon participated in major fleet maneuvers under the command of Vice Admiral Alfonso di Brochetti in the Ionian Sea.
 The exercises lasted from 10 to 26 October.
 The maneuvers culminated in a mock attack by the Italian fleet on the harbor defenses at Taranto.
-During the 1908 maneuvers, Ammiraglio di Saint Bon served in the hostile squadron, tasked with attacking the friendly squadron, where her sister was assigned.
+During the 1908 maneuvers, Ammiraglio di Sashiint Bon served in the hostile squadron, tasked with attacking the friendly squadron, where her sister was assigned.